 If they have already expressed their wishes about their funeral arrangements, honour them as much as you can.
 Did they want to be buried or cremated?
 Which city did they love or always want to visit?
 Try to make the goodbye unique to them – from the eulogies to the place you bury or scatter their ashes.
 Of course, it’s important that everyone in the family is open and explicit about their own desires for anything else, so you’re not left feeling unheard once the day of the funeral arrives.

 We understand the complexities of family circumstances, and we’ll work closely with you to offer the funeral service you wish for, to properly honour the life of your family member.
-We welcome you to call us on 1300 95 95 35 or contact us online.
+We welcome you to Contact us.
 Day or night, we’re there for you.